Physics-50/Module-1/docs/week3.md

 + **(optional) Statement of axis labels:** If any axes are labeled using mathematical symbols, those symbols must be defined using words in the caption.

 + **(optional) Definition of data point symbols:** If there is more than one data set shown in the plot, each data point symbol must be defined.
-Typically this is done in the caption, not in a legend.
+Typically this is done in the caption, not in a legend on the plot itself.

 + **Definition of error bars:** The caption must define what the error bars represent (for example, they might represent [the standard error of the mean](uncertainty-introduction#random-uncertainty), or SEM).
 When describing error bars as the SEM it is helpful to include the number of trials.

 + **(optional) Definition of additional markings:** If there are any additional symbols or marks in the figure that are not data points, those symbols must be defined in the caption, not in a legend.
-An example would be in the case of an annotation of your experimental apparatus (this will come up in module 2).
+An example would be annotations on a photo or diagram of your experimental apparatus (this will come up in module 2).

 Here is an annotated example of a figure with a plot, taken from [this article](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.120.018002){:target="_blank"} in the journal Physical Review Letters.
 Note that the figure also contains some experimental images that help to convey the main point of the figure, but for the purposes of this lesson, we will just focus on the last panel of the figure, which contains a plot.